Our Guide on Choosing the Best Home Office Printer for You

 The last big question is whether you want to go with a laser printer or an inkjet printer.
 For the uninitiated, the difference here is that inkjet printers actually use ink, whereas laser printers make use of something called toner.
 Toner is a powder that is melted onto the page to produce a printed image and it differs from traditional ink in some important ways.

 The benefit of toner is that it doesn’t dry out.
 For those looking to make only irregular use of their printer, this might be the way to go.
-But ink still tends to be the better performer when it comes to printing bright and vibrant photos and colour documents.
+But ink still tends to be the better performer when it comes to printing bright and vibrant photos and colour documents, however that comes at a cost, as inkjet printers are extremely expensive to print a page compared to toner.

 Look to Advanced Print Scan Solutions